 And Emily from Twin Mummy and Daddy has some great posts about Disneyland Paris including one about booking your trip to Disneyland, a review of the Disneyland Hotel if you’re considering it, a great packing list guide and also a quick tips post.

 Other posts you might find useful if you are thinking of booking a trip to Disneyland Paris include one by Kara of Are We Nearly There Yet, who has a great post for saving money when you are booking a holiday to Disneyland Paris.
 And not forgetting Joy of Pinkoddy who has a great post about visiting Disneyland Paris on a small budget.

 So there you have it, last-minute tips for visiting Disneyland Paris.
-As mentioned I’ve read tons of posts about visiting Disneyland Paris but there is nothing like getting tips from those who have been.
-All that’s left to say is keep your eyes peeled on the blog for our Disneyland Holiday Diaries and all the Disney related posts I will no doubt be writing following our trip.
+As mentioned I’d read tons of posts about visiting Disneyland Paris but there is nothing like getting tips from those who have been.
+All that was left to say was keep your eyes peeled on the blog for our Disneyland Holiday Diaries and all the Disney related posts I would be writing following our trip.